Nike-Inc/gimme-aws-creds/README.md

 - remember_device - y or n.
 If yes, the MFA device will be remembered by Okta service for a limited time.
 This option can also be set interactively in the command line using `-m` or `--remember-device`
 - output_format - `json` , `export` or `windows`, determines default credential output format, can be also specified by `--output-format FORMAT` and `-o FORMAT`.
 - open-browser - Open the device authentication link in the default web browser automatically (Okta Identity Engine domains only)
+- force-classic - Force the use of the Okta Classic login process (Okta Identity Engine domains only)

 ## Configuration File